Phishing Scams and Prevention Tips: Everything You Need to Know

 8. Be wary of pop-up messages and windows – Pop-ups often show as legitimate components of a website.
 All too often, though, they are phishing attempts.
 Many popular browsers allow you to block pop-ups; you can allow them on a case-by-case basis.
 If one manages to slip through the cracks, don’t click on the “cancel” button; such buttons often lead to phishing sites.
 Instead, click the small “x” in the upper corner of the window.

-9. Don’t ever give your personal info – As a rule of thumb, you should never share personal or financially sensitive information over the Internet.
+9. Don’t ever disclose your personal info online – As a rule of thumb, you should never share personal or financially sensitive information over the Internet.
 Most phishing emails direct you to pages where entries for financial or personal information are required.
 An Internet user should never make confidential entries through the links provided in the emails.
 Never send an email with sensitive information to anyone.
 Make it a habit to check the address of the website.
 A secure website always starts with “https.”

 10. Use antivirus software – There are plenty of reasons to use antivirus software.
 Special signatures that are included with antivirus software guard against known technology workarounds and loopholes.
 Just be sure to keep your software up to date.
 Antivirus software scans every file which comes through the Internet to your computer.
 It helps to prevent damage to your system.